Variational truncated Wigner approximation for weakly interacting Bose fields: Dynamics of coupled condensates: Non-equilibrium dynamics of a weakly interacting Bose gas in a 1d optical lattice

-In Fig.~\ref{Fig:comparison} the time evolution of the number of atoms in the central site is shown for increasing lattice depths $V_z$ and compared to experimental data.
+In Fig.~\ref{Fig:refillingTimes}a) the time evolution of the number of atoms in the central site is shown for increasing lattice depths $V_z$ and compared to experimental data.
 While for small values $V_z$ the refilling curve has an exponential shape, an initial slowing down occurs in deeper lattices and a pronounced s-shape arises, which can be approximated by a logistic function

 One recognizes a rather good quantitative agreement between our theoretical model and the experimental data for the smaller lattice depths of $V_z=6\,E_r$ and $V_z=8\,E_r$.
-However, for larger depths the theoretical simulations predict a slower refilling.
-To quantify this, we have compared in Fig.~\ref{Fig:refillingTimes} the experimental and theoretical filling times $\tau$ in the logistic function, given above.
+However, at larger depths the simulations predict a refilling slower than the experiment.
+To quantify this, we have compared in Fig.~\ref{Fig:refillingTimes}b) the experimental and theoretical filling times $\tau$ in the logistic function, given above.
 One recognizes a good agreement for lattice depths on the order of $V_z \lessapprox 10\,E_r$.
-A possible reason for the increasing discrepancy between the VTWA predictions and the experiment for deeper lattices is the simple Gaussian ansatz for the mode $\psi_{0, j}$, which is expected to break down at larger lattice depth.
+A possible reason for the increasing discrepancy between the VTWA predictions and the experiment in deeper lattices is the simplistic Gaussian ansatz of the mode $\psi_{0, j}$, which is expected to break down at larger lattice depths.

 In Fig.~\ref{Fig:higherModes} we schematically present the refilling process in the picture of the harmonic oscillator eigenfunctions.
 The macroscopic occupation of the ground state induces an energy shift $\Delta E = \Ue \langle \hat{N} (\hat{N} - 1) \rangle$ which causes particles to preferably tunnel into higher radial modes of the empty lattice site, leading to non-Gaussian wave function \textit{tails}.
-Due to thermalization the non-Gaussian transverse distribution condense into the single-particle ground state but also cause the system to heat up.
+Due to thermalization, the non-Gaussian transverse distribution condenses into the single-particle ground state but also causes the system to heat up.
 This intermediate step, which is ignored by our variational ansatz, becomes more pronounced as $\Ue / J$ or equivalently $V_z$ increases.
-For even larger $V_z$ the increasing effective interaction $\Ue$ further diminishes the quality of our theory as the validity of the TWA itself diminishes.
+At even larger $V_z$ the increasing effective interaction $\Ue$ further diminishes the quality of our theory as the validity of the TWA itself diminishes.